dimitri-yatsenko/datajoint-book/book/30-database-design/012-integrity.md

 - [Concurrency](../operations/050-concurrency.ipynb) — Multi-user operations
 - [Transactions](../operations/045-transactions.ipynb) — ACID guarantees

+---

+## 7. Workflow Integrity
+**Operations execute in valid sequences that respect enterprise processes.**

+Workflow integrity extends referential integrity by enforcing not just *what* relationships exist, but *when* and *how* entities are created through operational sequences.
+While traditional databases ensure that a recording session references a valid mouse (referential integrity), workflow integrity also ensures that the mouse must be created *before* the recording session can be created—preserving the temporal and operational order of your enterprise processes.

+Workflow integrity maintains valid operation sequences through:
+- **Workflow dependencies** that extend foreign keys with operational semantics—parent entities must exist before child entities can be created
+- **Directed Acyclic Graph (DAG) structure** that prevents circular dependencies and ensures workflows can always execute
+- **Enforced temporal order** that guarantees operations occur in sequences that reflect real-world processes
+- **Computational validity** that ensures downstream results remain consistent with upstream inputs throughout the workflow

+**Example:** An analysis pipeline cannot compute results before acquiring raw data.
+If `NeuronAnalysis` depends on `SpikeData`, which depends on `RecordingSession`, the database enforces that recordings are created before spike detection, which occurs before analysis—maintaining the integrity of the entire scientific workflow.

+**Covered in:**
+- [Relational Workflows](../concepts/04-workflows.md) — The Relational Workflow Model and workflow dependencies
+- [Foreign Keys](030-foreign-keys.ipynb) — How foreign keys encode workflow dependencies
+- [Computation](../operations/010-computation.ipynb) — Automatic workflow execution and dependency resolution

+---

 # The Power of Declarative Constraints

 Unlike application-level validation (checking rules in Python code), database constraints are: